-Name Role SMF Reports to Employment status Other (current) FCA Directorships Kay Turner General Counsel & Chief Human Resource Officer / MLRO SMF17 Governing Body Employee None FCA - D Responsibility for the firm's policies and procedures for countering the risk that the firm might be used to further financial crime.
+Name Role SMF Reports to Employment status Other (current) FCA Directorships Kay Turner Chief Legal & People Officer / MLRO SMF17 Governing Body Employee None FCA - D Responsibility for the firm's policies and procedures for countering the risk that the firm might be used to further financial crime

-Name Role SMF Reports to Employment status Other (current) FCA Directorships RSM Assurance Services LLP Head of Internal Audit SMF5 n/a [outsourced] Governing Body Outsourced service contract n/a

-Name Role SMF Reports to Employment status Other (current) FCA Directorships Jane Shaw Company Secretary n/a Chief Executive Officer Employee None
+Name Role SMF Reports to Employment status Other (current) FCA Directorships RSM Risk Assurance Services LLP Head of Internal Audit SMF5 n/a [outsourced] Governing Body Outsourced service contract n/a News Name Role SMF Reports to Employment status Other (current) FCA Directorships

-Material Transactions with Shareholders and Directors
+Material Transactions with the Shareholder and Directors

-There were no material transactions with the directors during the period.
+There were no material transactions with the Directors during the period.

-Material transactions with the shareholder included interest received by the Company of £0.8m on the loan to the shareholder and interim dividends paid of £0.7m.
+Material transactions with the shareholder included interest received by the Company of £1.4m on the loan to the shareholder and dividends paid of £0.7m.